w4096/mini-vllm/README.md

 ## mini-vllm

-A simple vLLM like inference engine.
+A lightweight LLM inference engine built from scratch.
+The main purpose of this project is to help me better understand how to build a LLM inference engine like vLLM.
+The implementation is kept as simple as possible for easy understanding, and some components may not be optimized.

-### Quick Start
+## Quick Start

 Download a model from Huggingface.
-Now, only Qwen3-0.6B is supported for now.
+Now, only Qwen3 series are supported and only Qwen3-0.6B is tested.
+More models will be added later.

 ```sh
 # download model